 Murchison Falls National Park

-Murchison Falls National Park During Africa Holiday Safari is one of the best game parks to visit while in Uganda.
+Murchison Falls National Park is one of the best game parks to visit while in Uganda with Africa Holiday safaris.
 The park is located in the Murchison Conservation Area where we also find the Bugungu and Karuma wildlife reserves.

 GMurchison Falls National Park sits on the shore of Lake Albert, in northwest Uganda.
 It’s known for Murchison Falls, where the Victoria Nile River surges through a narrow gap over a massive drop.
 Park wildlife includes elephants and hippos, and there are chimpanzees in the Kaniyo Pabidi mahogany forest.
 The Lake Albert Delta is home to rare shoebill storks.
 There are game fish in the cascades of Karuma Falls.